jdm79/wes-html5-canvas-draw/README.md

 $ open index.html
 ```

-..then draw to your heart's content
+..then draw to your heart's content...